Azure/acr/docs/container-registry-ref-acr-steps.md

 # Step Properties

 ## detach:
+`detach` determines whether or not the container should be detached when running.
 ## entryPoint:
+`entryPoint` overrides the entry point of a step's container.
 ## env:
+`env` is a list of strings in `key=val` format which define environment variables for a step.

 ## exitedWith:
+`exitedWith` can be used to trigger a task when previous steps exited with one or more of the specified exit codes.

 ## exitedWithout:
+`exitedWithout` can be used to trigger a task when previous steps exited without one or more of the specified exit codes.
 ## id:

+The `id` property is a unique identifier to reference the step throughout the task.

 ## ignoreErrors:
+If `ignoreErrors` is set to `true`, the step will be marked as complete regardless of whether or not an error occurred during its execution.
+Defaults to false.

 ## keep:
+`keep` determines whether or not the step's container should be kept after execution.
 ## ports:
+`ports` is a list of ports to publish to the host.
 ## startDelay:
+`startDelay` can be used to delay a step's execution.
+This is an integer value measured in seconds.
 ## timeout:
+`timeout` is the maximum duration for a step to execute in seconds.
 ## when:
+`when` is used to block a Step's execution until one or more other Steps have been completed.
+### when examples
+- when: ["-"]
+- when: ["id1", "id2"]

 ## workingDirectory
+`workingDirectory` can be used to set a working directory when executing a step.
+By default, Azure Container Builder will produce a default root directory as the working directory.
+However, if your build has more than one step, you can share the artifacts created from previous steps.

 # Run Properties